postmatic/elevated-comments/readme.txt

 The contents of your comments will be sent offsite for evaluation.
 Elevated Comments utilizes the [Comment-IQ API](comment-iq.com) for rating both your posts and comments.
 Please be sure you are adhering to your local privacy laws.

-There are two options available, each can be found on the edit > post screen.
+There are a few options available:

+= Enable or disable elevated comments =
+Visit Settings > Elevated Comments in order to set the default behaviour to insert elevated comments automatically or not.

 = Manually place the comment =
 Comments can be manually placed on posts by using the following shortcode:
 [elevated-comment]

 = Disable comment elevation per post =
-If you would like to disable comment elevation on a post you can do so using a checkbox on the Discussion Settings metabox.
+If you would like to disable comment elevation on a post you can do so using a checkbox on the Discussion Settings metabox on the Edit Post screen.

 == Frequently Asked Questions ==
 = Will elevated comments show up on my old posts? =